harishk93/DBSI/part2/Readme.md

   register __m128i k3=_mm_shuffle_epi32(k,_MM_SHUFFLE(2,2,2,2));
   register __m128i k4=_mm_shuffle_epi32(k,_MM_SHUFFLE(3,3,3,3));
 ```
-Rest of the function dollows what probe_index2() does but in this case the entrie loop across three levels is unrolled.
+Rest of the function dollows what `probe_index_sse` does but in this case the entrie loop across three levels is unrolled.
 ## More Information
 The detailed version of this file is available in form of a pdf file along with the marked down version in this link `https://github.com/harishk93/DBSI/tree/master/part2`